fhunleth/sdburner/README.md

 To build one yourself, you'll need the following:

-1. Raspberry Pi 2 (It should work on the other Raspberry Pi's too, but the Buildroot project will need to be updated.)
+1. Raspberry Pi 2 (It should work on the other Raspberry Pi's too, but the Buildroot project may need to be updated.)
 2. Adafruit [PiTFT 2.2" HAT w/ buttons](https://www.adafruit.com/products/2315)
 3. USB card reader
 4. Standoffs, other hardware to hold everything together

-The software side is not that easy to build, but if enough people are interested, we'll write up instructions.
+The software side is not that easy to build, but if enough people are interested, we'll try to make it easier.
 In the end, it's just copying an image to a MicroSD card and putting it in the Raspberry Pi 2, but for now you'll need to build it yourself.
 The image builder can be found at [fhunleth-buildroot-experiments](https://github.com/fhunleth/fhunleth-buildroot-experiments)